mmerkes/eks-k8s-repro-assistant/README.md

 A set of utilities and instructions for reproducing and testing Kubernetes issues.

+**NOTE:** The below scenarios and utilities may or may not have been successfully used to reproduce issues, so you should review the code and configuration accordingly and adjust if it's not meeting your needs.

 ## Setting up a cluster

 ### Set environment variables to be used across commands